croquet/microverse/staging/docs/Tutorial.md

 `behaviorModules:`  This is a list of the behaviors that will be applied to a card.

-`layers:`  An array that pecifies how the card will be used.
+`layers:`  An array that specifies how the card will be used.
 Here we have one card defined as 'walk', one as 'light' and one as 'pointer'.
 If you wished to have a card that you could both walk on and interact with you simply specify:

 `layers: ['walk', 'pointer']`